Professor Sheena Radford

 Research interests

-One of the most fascinating questions in biology is how proteins are able to fold from their linear amino acid sequence and assemble into complex, functional entities given just the information provided by the amino acid sequence.
-A related and equally important facet of the same fundamental question is how protein misfolding can lead to protein aggregation, cellular dysfunction and disease.
+One of the most fascinating questions in biology is how proteins are able to fold and assemble into complex, functional entities given just the information provided by the amino acid sequence.
+A related, equally important facet of the same fundamental question is how protein misfolding can lead to protein aggregation, cellular dysfunction and disease.
 These issues are the major focus of my research and are tackled using a broad range of techniques including protein chemistry, structural molecular biology, chemical biology, cell biology and biophysical methods.

-• Stabilising proteins of therapeutic and industrial interest against aggregation
+• Stabilising proteins of therapeutic interest against aggregation

-• Method development (MS, NMR, single molecule and biophysical methods)
+• Method development (MS, NMR, single molecule, biophysical methods)

 Detailed research programme: